-But if you’re doing extensive processing of large sets (e.g. with 100K, 1M, or more elements), or doing lots of set operations on them (e.g. union, intersection), a data structure based on lists of ranges, run length encoding, or Judy arrays might perform and scale better.
+But if you’re doing extensive processing of large sets (e.g. with 100K, 1M, or more elements), or doing numerous set operations on them (e.g. union or intersection), a data structure based on lists of ranges, run length encoding, or Judy arrays might perform and scale better.
 Horses for courses.

 There are several modules you might want to consider as alternatives or

 supplements.
 AFAIK, none of them provide the convenient integer span

 - cowboy provides generalized ranges and multi-ranges.
 Bonus points for the package tagline: “It works on ranges”

 kinds of ranges and then sets for those ranges.
 Includes nice